miarond/Webex_Status_Light/README.md

 3. Go to https://developer.webex.com/docs/api/v1/people/get-my-own-details and log in with your CCO account (if necessary).
 4. You should see a "Try It" button at the top-right of the webpage and a hidden "Bearer" token under the Header section.
 Click the **Run** button near the bottom.
     - ![Get My Details Page](/images/Get_My_Details.png)
 5. Below the **Run** button you should see output in the "Response" section.
-Copy the value from the `id` key at the top of the output (copy only the characters, not the double quotes "").
+Copy and document the value from the `id` key at the top of the output (copy only the characters, not the double quotes "").
     - ![Get ID](/images/Get_ID.png)
     - BONUS: You just made your first API call :grin:
-6.

 ## Installation